USC/Arnold School Basic “Boilerplate” Information for Grant Proposals

 The University of South Carolina

-The University of South Carolina (USC) was established in 1801 and is a full-service, state-supported research university that includes the 358-acre Columbia campus and seven regional campuses with a total full-time student body population of more than 46,000 and 2,100 full-time faculty members.
+The University of South Carolina (USC) was established in 1801 and is a full-service, state-supported research university that includes the 358-acre Columbia campus and seven regional campuses with a total full-time student body population of more than 45,000.
 Located in the capital city of Columbia in the geographic center of the state, USC's main campus is part of a thriving metropolitan community of more than 450,000 inhabitants.
 USC offers a broad spectrum of educational opportunities with 14 colleges and schools that encompass 324 undergraduate and graduate degree-granting programs.
 USC confers 40% of all bachelors, professional, and graduate degrees awarded in public institutions in South Carolina.

 USC Research Capacity

-In fiscal year 2014, USC received $230 million in extramural sponsored award funding, 70% percent of which was for research.
-USC is one of 73 public universities listed by the Carnegie Foundation in the highest tier of U.S. research institutions.
-The University provides researchers with a full range of grant-related services through its Sponsored Awards Management, and Contract and Grant Accounting offices.
+USC Research Capacity In fiscal year 2017, USC received $254 million in extramural sponsored award funding, 54% percent of which was for research.
+USC is listed by the Carnegie Foundation within the highest tier of U.S. research institutions.
+The University provides researchers with a full range of grant-related services through its Sponsored Awards Management and Grants and Funds Management offices.
 USC’s Office of Research Compliance oversees the institutional review processes for human and animal subjects, initiates internal paperwork to establish accounts, and monitors contractual agreements.

-Thomas Cooper, the University’s main library centrally located on the Columbia campus and the School of Medicine library is a 15-minute drive from the School.
+Thomas Cooper, the University’s main library, is centrally located on the Columbia campus, and the School of Medicine library is a 15-minute drive from central campus.
 Both libraries maintain an extensive collection of health-related resources, including books, journals, and indices.
 Access to online databases and full-text journals is available through the Thomas Cooper Library Web page.

-USC Office of Information Technology (OIT), under the direction of the Vice President for Information Technology and Chief Information Officer, oversees centralized and distributed computing and telecommunications services for academic, research, and administrative use to meet the needs of USC faculty, staff, and students.
-OIT provides the USC community with computing, voice, and data communications, networking, data security, video transport, information technology training, web services, customer support, desktop and server support, installation and maintenance of IT infrastructure, policies and procedures assistance, PC labs, software licensing and distribution, IT planning, applications development and support, and operational systems.
+USC Division of Information Technology, under the direction of the Vice President for Information Technology and Chief Information Officer, oversees centralized and distributed computing and telecommunications services for academic, research, and administrative use to meet the needs of USC faculty, staff, and students.
+The division provides the USC community with computing, voice, and data communications, networking, data security, video transport, information technology training, web services, customer support, desktop and server support, installation and maintenance of IT infrastructure, policies and procedures assistance, PC labs, software licensing and distribution, IT planning, applications development and support, and operational systems.
 The Columbia campus is covered by wireless service.

 The Arnold School of Public Health

-The Arnold School of Public Health (ASPH) was established in 1975 and has an enrollment of more than 2,200 students majoring in public health, including 500 full-time graduate students and 1450 full-time undergraduates.
-The School currently employs 125 tenure, research, and clinical track faculty members.
-Based at USC's main campus in Columbia, ASPH is one of 50 U.S. schools of public health fully accredited by the Council on Education for Public Health (CEPH), and is accredited through 2017.
-ASPH’s major mission is the improvement of public health status by preventing health hazards and by promoting improved health services through its education, research, and service programs.
-The School is mandated to improve environmental quality, to strengthen health promotion and disease control efforts, and to improve health service delivery.
+The Arnold School of Public Health (ASPH) was established in 1975 and has an enrollment of more than 2,500 students majoring in public health, including 730 graduate students and 1800 undergraduates, in 30 bachelors, masters, and doctoral programs that prepare graduates for work primarily in health agencies, academic institutions, community organizations, and hospitals.
+The School currently employs 135 tenure, research, and clinical track faculty members.
+Based at USC's main campus in Columbia, ASPH is one of 63 U.S. schools of public health fully accredited by the Council on Education for Public Health (CEPH), and is accredited through 2024.
+ASPH’s major mission is the improvement of public health status by preventing health hazards and by promoting improved health services through its research, education, and service programs.
+The Arnold School’s mission is to expand, disseminate, and apply the body of knowledge regarding prevention of disease, disability, and environmental degradation, and to promote health and well-being in diverse populations as well as the provision of effective, efficient, and equitable health services.

 Arnold School Degree Programs

-The Arnold School of Public Health offers programs of study at the doctoral, masters and bachelors level.
-Doctoral degrees include Doctor of Philosophy (PhD) in seven disciplines, Doctor of Public Health (DrPH) in three disciplines and Doctor of Physical Therapy (DPT).
-Masters degrees include Master of Public Health (MPH) in seven disciplines, MS or Master of Science in Public Health (MSPH) in five disciplines, Master of Health Administration (MHA), Master of Speech Pathology (MSP) and Master of Communication Disorders (MCD).
+The Arnold School offers programs of study at the doctoral, masters and bachelors level.
+Doctoral degrees include Doctor of Philosophy (PhD) in seven disciplines and Doctor of Physical Therapy (DPT).
+Masters degrees include Master of Public Health (MPH) in six disciplines, MS or Master of Science in Public Health (MSPH) in five disciplines, Master of Health Administration (MHA), Master of Speech Pathology (MSP) and Master of Communication Disorders (MCD).
 Several of these programs are also offered as part of dual degree programs.
 The Master of Social Work/Master of Public Health dual degree (MSW/MPH) is offered in cooperation with the College of Social Work with an MPH major of Health Promotion, Education, and Behavior or Health Services Policy and Management; the MPH in General Public Health is part of the Doctor of Medicine/Master of Public Health (MD/MPH) and Doctor of Pharmacy/Master of Public Health (PharmD/MPH) dual degree programs.
-Three baccalaureate programs include the BS in Exercise Science and both BA and BS programs in Public Health.
+Four baccalaureate programs include the BS in Exercise Science and BS in Athletic Training and both BA and BS programs in Public Health.
 In addition, the school offers two certificates of graduate study, one in public health and one in health communications, administered in collaboration with the School of Journalism and Mass Communications, and the School of Library and Information Science.
 The Arnold School is fully accredited by the Council on Education for Public Health; the DPT, MHA, MSP and MCD programs are accredited by their respective professional groups.

-ASPH maintains numerous computer systems spanning 8 sites and includes 28 Microsoft-based servers, a student computer lab with 34 workstations, and more than 800 individual faculty, staff, and research computer systems.
+The Arnold School’s Information Technology Core in the Office of Research maintains numerous computer systems spanning 7 sites and includes 33 Microsoft-based virtual servers, a student computer lab with 34 workstations, and more than 800 individual faculty, staff, and research computer systems.
+The student computer lab can be divided into 20 and 14 systems for class reservations.
 Four full-time information resource consultants manage and maintain the School's computing resources.
-USC’s Columbia campus is covered by wireless service.

 Arnold School Computing Security and Capacity

-The ASPH datacenter is key access only by the IT Staff and Dean of the School.
-The server infrastructure is primarily run on 3 Dell PowerEdge R710 servers with dual 6-core processors and 48GB of memory each that run VMware vSphere 5 Enterprise software.
-These servers run 28 virtual Windows 2003, 2008 R2 and 2012 servers.
+The school’s datacenter is key-access only by the IT staff and Dean of the school.
+The server infrastructure is primarily run on 3 Dell PowerEdge R710 and 1 Dell PowerEdge R720 servers each with dual 6-core processors and 48GB of memory each that run VMware vSphere 5 Enterprise software.
+These servers run 33 virtual Windows 2008 R2 and 2012 servers.
 The virtual servers are stored on a 6TB Dell MD3200 SAN (Storage Area Network) running a RAID6 array for redundancy and a 30TB expansion SAN also running a RAID6 array.
 The datacenter also houses 5 additional physical servers.
 All of the servers have APC battery backup power supplies and gigabit Ethernet connections.
-Full backups are run to an off-site NAS (Network Attached Storage) located in a secure, locked facility each weekend and incremental backups are captured Monday-Friday evenings.
-Shares are created via a Distributed File System in Windows Server and are access controlled via Groups containing unique IDs for users that require complex passwords.
+The datacenter has full generator backup power.
+Full encrypted data backups are run to an off-site NAS (Network Attached Storage) located in a secure, locked facility each weekend and incremental backups are captured Monday-Friday evenings.
+Network shares for users are created via a Distributed File System in Windows Server and are access controlled via user groups containing unique IDs that require complex passwords.

 Arnold School Departments

 ASPH consists of six academic departments: Communication Sciences and Disorders; Environmental Health Sciences; Epidemiology and Biostatistics; Exercise Science; Health Promotion Education and Behavior; and Health Services Policy and Management.
-In addition to its six departments, ASPH houses interdisciplinary research centers, including the CDC-funded Prevention Research Center, the Cancer Prevention and Control Program, the Center for Health Services and Policy Research; the Center for Research in Nutrition and Health Disparities; the Institute for Partnerships to Eliminate Health Disparities, and the South Carolina Rural Health Research Center.
+In addition to its six departments, ASPH houses interdisciplinary research centers, including the CDC-funded Prevention Research Center, the CDC-funded Disability Research and Dissemination Center; the NIH-funded Cancer Prevention and Control Program; and the HRSA-funded SC Rural Health Research Center.
+ASPH is also home to five SmartState centers of excellence that focus on innovative research in environmental nanotechnology, healthy ageing, healthful lifestyles through technology, improved orthopedic outcomes, and enhanced healthcare quality through translational clinical research.

 Arnold School Faculty Offices